East Kalimantan

 East Kalimantan has a total area of 127346.92 km2 and is the third least densely populated province in Kalimantan (after North Kalimantan and Central Kalimantan).
 The majority of the region shares a maritime border to the east with West Sulawesi and Central Sulawesi; its Cape Mangkalihat separates the Makassar Strait from the Celebes Sea.
 Its former northernmost region was split off on 25 October 2012 and is now the separate province of North Kalimantan; meanwhile it still shares land border to the west with West Kalimantan and Central Kalimantan; to its south, East Kalimantan borders South Kalimantan.
 The province bordered Sabah, Malaysia before the creation of North Kalimantan, and still has a short border with Sarawak, Malaysia through Mahakam Ulu Regency.

-Since 2013, East Kalimantan is now divided into seven regencies and three cities.
+Since 11 January 2013, East Kalimantan has been divided into seven regencies and three cities.
 The proposed capital city of Indonesia, Nusantara, is currently constructed entirely within the province.

 History

 Prehistory

 One of the oldest known figurative paintings, a depiction of a bull, was discovered in the Lubang Jeriji Saléh cave dated as over 40,000 (perhaps as old as 52,000) years old.

 East Kalimantan was once mostly covered by tropical rainforest.
 In prehistoric times, there was limestone cave called Lubang Jeriji Saléh located in the Sangkulirang-Mangkalihat Karst in the district of Bengalon, East Kutai, believed to contain one of the oldest figurative art in the world.
 The cave paintings were first spotted in 1994 by the French explorer Luc-Henri Fage and the French archaeologist Jean-Michel Chazine, from Kalimanthrope.
 In 2018, a team of scientists investigating the cave, led by Maxime Aubert from Griffith University and Pindi Setiawan from the Bandung Institute of Technology, published a report in the journal Nature identifying the paintings as the world's oldest known figurative art.
 The team had previously investigated cave paintings in the neighbouring island of Sulawesi.
 In order to date the paintings, the team used dating techniques on the calcium carbonate (limestone) deposits close to them.